Air transportation safety investigation A24A0046

 The occurrence

-During the flight, the aircraft was seen making several low-level turns before descending rapidly into a cornfield, coming to rest in a vertical position with the tail sticking up.
+During the flight, the aircraft was seen making several low-level turns before descending rapidly into a cornfield, then coming to rest in a vertical position with the tail sticking up.
 The pilot was fatally injured.
 The TSB is investigating.

 Investigation information